Jackson Gravitt

 Publications, Research, & Editing

-- “Franciscans as Wycliffe’s Beloved Sons: A Complementary Response to Miles Foltermann.”
+- “Franciscans as Wycliffe’s Beloved Sons: A Complimentary Response to Miles Foltermann.”
 Ad Fontes Journal, Online Exclusive.
 January 23, 2023.

 - “In Darkness, Light: Francis of Assisi, Proto-Reformer.”
 Ad Fontes Journal 6.3 (2022), 2-8.